 We are not concerned whether the decompressed text exactly matches the original, as long as it retains the essence of what is originally intended to be communicated.
-For example, if the original message is: "Please send me an email on Monday", and the reconstructed message is: "On Monday, send me an email", then the resulting semantic similarity score should be relatively high as the underlying meaning of "send an email Monday" is represented in both messages, even though the character occurrence and alignment do not closely match.
+For example, if the original message is: "Please send me an email on Monday", and the reconstructed message is: "On Monday, send me an email, please", then the resulting semantic similarity score should be relatively high as the underlying meaning of "send an email Monday" is represented in both messages, even though the character occurrence and alignment do not closely match.

+Quantitatively evaluating whether two texts have the same semantic meaning is non-trivial and slightly arbitrary since traditional text comparison methods do not apply.
 To quantify similarity of compressed and decompressed texts, we use OpenAI's Embeddings API [18], and then apply the cosine similarity vector metric to pairs of embedded texts.
 Section I explained how embeddings are vectors that represent (1) the semantic information in the text learned by an LLM during its training and (2) a high-dimensional, possibly sparse vector in a low-dimensional representation.
-A text embedding captures a notion of distance in the embedding space, enabling similarity comparisons using vector-based metrics.
+A text embedding captures semantic meaning in the embedding space, enabling similarity comparisons using vector-based metrics.
 The commonly used metric for embedding comparison is cosine similarity [19], which is calculated as follows: